rsdoiel/rsdoiel.github.io/blog/2021/04/25/Ofront-on-Rasberry-Pi-OS.md

 development environment.

 One thing I recommend exploring is Jospeh Templ's GitHub repository.
-The makefile provided with the GitHub version assumes an existing installation of Ofront.
+The makefile provided with the GitHub version assuming an existing installation of ofront.
 Since we have one we can compile our own copy from scratch.
 If you're running i386 you'll want to look at `V4_ofront/linix386` for Pi hardware take a look at `V4_ofront/raspbian`.